yssarat/mainframe-migration-suite/README.md

 ```

 ```
-User: "I need to analyze our mainframe documentation for modernization planning"
+User: "I need to analyze our mainframe documentation for modernization planning.
+Please analyze the sample files in s3://mainframe-transform-dev-{account-id}/sample-docs/"

 Supervisor: "I'll connect you with the Mainframe Documentation Analyzer Agent to help you analyze your systems and provide modernization recommendations..."
 ```